1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

     - **Snowflake Password:** <inject key="SnowFlake Password" enableCopy="false" />

-    >**Note**: If you encounter any issues connecting to Snowflake using the credentials from the environment details, please use the credentials provided below.
+    **Note: If you encounter any issues connecting to Snowflake using the credentials from the environment details, please use the backup credentials provided below.**

     - **Snowflake Username:** SNOWFLAKE_BACKUP

     - **Snowflake Password:** 8UpfRpExVDXv2AC1

+    >**Note:** Please Do Not enter the wrong username or password more than three times, as this will lock the Snowflake account for everyone.
+If you’re having trouble logging in, please contact `cloudlabs-support@spektrasystems.com` instead of trying multiple times.

 5. Select **Connect**.